Monar/bem-names/README.md

  * `0.5.0` uses [moize](https://www.npmjs.com/package/moize) for
 memoization.
 This lazy attempt of optimalization dit not quite hit the mark.
  * `0.6.0` drops memoization, and focus on improving speed, check the [performance](#performance) section.
+ * `0.7.0` polishing code, change StringPolicy and StylesPolicy to WARN.
+Now `styles` has undefined value and to start working with css-modules you just need to assign `styles` object in config.

 ### How it works (general idea)